-(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals and households.
-This application permits victims of severe forms of trafficking and their immediate family members to demonstrate that they qualify for temporary nonimmigrant status pursuant to the Victims of Trafficking and Violence Protection Act of 2000 (VTVPA), and to receive temporary immigration benefits.
+(4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
+Form I-914 permits victims of severe forms of trafficking and their immediate family members to demonstrate that they qualify for temporary nonimmigrant status pursuant to the Victims of Trafficking and Violence Protection Act of 2000 (VTVPA), and to receive temporary immigration benefits.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: Form I-914 (500 responses at 2.25 hours per response); Supplement A (500 responses at 1 hour per response); Supplement B (200 responses at .5 hours per response.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: Form I-914, 500 responses at 2.25 hours per response; Supplement A, 500 responses at 1 hour per response; Supplement B, 200 responses at .50 hours per response.

 (6) An estimate of the total public burden (in hours) associated with the collection: 1,725 annual burden hours.

 If you need a copy of the information collection instrument, please visit: http://www.regulations.gov.

 We may also be contacted at: USCIS, Regulatory Products Division, Office of the Executive Secretariat, 20 Massachusetts Avenue NW., Washington, DC 20529-2020, Telephone number (202) 272-8377.Start Signature

 Dated: October 25, 2011.

 Sunday A. Aigbe,